arademaker/arademaker.github.com/about.md

 Alexandre is a Research Staff Member in the Natural Resources group at IBM Research – Brazil.
 He joined IBM in December 2012.

-Prior that, Alexandre was adjunct professor at the [Applied Mathematics School of Getulio Vargas Foundation](http://emap.fgv.br) (EMAp/FGV) and he was also lecturer at [PUC-Rio](http://www.inf.puc-rio.br).
+Alexandre is also  adjunct professor at the
+[Applied Mathematics School of Getulio Vargas Foundation](http://emap.fgv.br) (EMAp/FGV).
+Prior that, he was also lecturer at [PUC-Rio](http://www.inf.puc-rio.br).
 Alexandre has taught many graduate and undergraduate courses: logics, data structures, programming, formal languages and automata theory.
 During his Ph.D.,